 Installation photographed by Ben Westoby, courtesy White Cube, London · Hong Kong.

-Artworks photographed by Prudence Cuming Associates Ltd and Ben Westoby.
+Artworks photographed by Prudence Cummings Associates and Ben Westoby.